Gretna DWI Lawyer

 Two Important Hearings in DWI Cases in Gretna

 The second part of your case is the criminal case.
 During this proceeding, the prosecutor will present their evidence to the court and try to secure a conviction against you.
-You also have the right to prepare a defense and argue it to the court, while presenting your own evidence.
-If you have not contacted a Gretna DWI lawyer before these proceedings begin, it is critical that you speak to one prior to your first court hearing.
+You also have the right to prepare a defense and argue it to the court, while presenting your evidence.
+If you have not contacted a Gretna DWI lawyer before these proceedings begin, you must speak to one before your first court hearing.

-Our DWI Lawyer in Gretna Can Help with Your Case
+Our Gretna DWI Lawyer Can Help with Your Case

 DWI charges are common in Gretna, and they are also very serious.
 At the Law Office of Robert S. Toale, our Gretna DWI lawyer can prepare a strategy to move forward with your case that will give you the best chance of beating your charges.
 Call or text us now at 504-370-9233 or chat with us online to schedule a free consultation so we can get started on your case.